1974 Federal Territory of Kuala Lumpur Agreement

-Signing of the 1974 Kuala Lumpur Agreement by the Yang di-Pertuan Agong (left) and Sultan of Selangor (middle), with other Malay Rulers witnessing the signing at the background.
-Taken at Istana Negara on 1 February 1974.

 The 1974 Federal Territory of Kuala Lumpur Agreement was signed on 1 February 1974 by the fifth Yang di-Pertuan Agong, Abdul Halim of Kedah, on behalf of the Federal Government of Malaysia; and the Sultan of Selangor, Salahuddin, on behalf of the State Government of Selangor.
 This agreement was signed at the Istana Negara, Kuala Lumpur, and signified the official handing of Kuala Lumpur territory over to the Federal Government, which resulted in the establishment of the Federal Territory.

 There are four provisions made in this agreement, namely, the transfer of jurisdiction powers to the Federal Territory, encompassing the areas of the Federal Territory, concerns on return, financial calculation and Board of Advisors.

 Full text of the agreement

 The following is the full text of the 1974 Federal Territory of Kuala Lumpur Agreement: